-2.1 The applicant provides details under the Licensing Objectives heading in their application of the steps they intend to take to meet the four licensing objectives.
+2.1 The applicant provides details in Section M of their application of the steps they intend to take to meet the four licensing objectives.
 These steps would in turn, where applicable, be made into conditions to be attached to the premises licence, if the application is granted.